jacksonbull87/bull-analytics/blog4/README.md

 # Blog 4 (*Untitled*)
 ## Summary
-This project analyzes data from emerging artists previously on a non-Spotify, non-label platlist.
+This project analyzes data from artists previously on a non-Spotify, non-label platlist.
 The goal of the research is to find out what social media platforms have the strongest relationship with `Net Follower Gain/Loss(Spotify)`.

 ### Playlist Source
 - Name: Alternative VIBES